 I love taking portraits of my dogs.
 They make great subjects and capturing them reveals so much of their unique personalities.
-This is my dog Tucker, who enjoys playing the ever vigilant guard dog, even in the midst of cuddle time.
+This is my dog Olive, a sweet girl who lives to cuddle, run through the yard and provide levity and love.

 We ask of others the ability to imagine how things are when we describe projects or concepts.
 But sometimes mere imagination is not enough.
 Here is where visualization comes into play.
 And with Photoshop, one can do wonders.

 I created this image as a request to visualize how a monorail would look in this urban setting.
 What was fun about this image was turning a dreary overcast day into clear skies, and building the infrastructure using a mix of vector art and images.
 The greenery under the infrastructure makes a nice touch, too.